huggingface/safetensors/README.md

 - Order: 'C' or row-major.
 This seems to have won.
 We can add that information later if needed.
 - Stride: No striding, all tensors need to be packed before being serialized.
 I have yet to see a case where it seems useful to have a strided tensor stored in serialized format

+### Benefits

+Since we can invent a new format we can propose additional benefits:

+- Prevent DOS attacks: We can craft the format in such a way that it's almost impossible to use malicious files to DOS attack a user.
+Currently there's a limit on the size of the header of 100MB to prevent parsing extremely large JSON.
+ Also when reading the file, there's a guarantee that addresses in the file do not overlap in any way, meaning when you're loading a file you should never exceed the size of the file in memory

+- Faster load: PyTorch seems to be the fastest file to load out in the major ML formats.
+However, it does seem to have an extra copy on CPU, which we can bypass in this lib [link](https://github.com/huggingface/safetensors/pull/33).
+Currently CPU loading the entire file is still slightly slower than PyTorch on some platforms but it's not entirely clear why.

+- Lazy loading: in distributed (multi node or multi gpu) settings, it's nice to be able to load only part of the tensors on the various models.
+For [BLOOM](https://huggingface.co/bigscience/bloom) using this format enabled to load the model on 8 GPUs from 10mn with regular PyToch weights down to 45s.
+This really speeds up feedbacks loops when developping on the model.
+For instance you don't have to have separate copies of the weights when changing the distribution strategy (for instance Pipeline Parallelism vs Tensor Parallelism).